Distributionally Robust Adaptive Beamforming: Robustness via High-Resolution Spectra Estimation and IPN Covariance Reconstruction

+\begin{remark}[Computationally Complexity] The computational complexity of Algorithm \ref{algo:bf-doa} is comparable to the method in \cite{gu2012robust}.
+The differences between the two approaches are two-fold: first, when estimating the power spectra, Algorithm \ref{algo:bf-doa} uses $\math R + \mat \Gamma$, instead of $\math R$, to enhance resolution and robustness; second, diagonal loading, i.e., $\Ripnh + \epsilon \mat I_N$, is applied to ensure the robustness against the uncertainty in $\Ripnh$.
+The two differences lead to additional $\cal O(N^2)$ FLOPs (floating-point operations).
+Hence, the main computational burden of Algorithm \ref{algo:bf-doa} is at evaluating the integral in \eqref{eq:IPN}, which admits $\cal O(N^2 S)$ FLOPs; $S$ is the number of sampling points in $\bar \Theta$; NB: $S \gg N$.
+As a result, the overall complexity of Algorithm \ref{algo:bf-doa} is $\cal O(N^2 S)$, the same as the method in \cite{gu2012robust}. \stp \end{remark}

-The following two remarks are practically instructive. \begin{remark}[Design $\cal W$] Technically, addressing either the uncertainty in the assumed steering vector or that in the estimated snapshot covariance leads to the regularization operation; see \cite{cox1987robust,vorobyov2003robust,li2003robust} and Insight \ref{insight:unified-framework}.
-Therefore, in practice, the assumed steering vector $\vech a$ can be treated the same as the truth $\vec a_0$; that is, the uncertainty set for the steering vector contains only a singleton:
+In addition, the following remark is practically instructive. \begin{remark}[Design $\cal W$] Technically, addressing either the uncertainty in the assumed steering vector or that in the estimated IPN covariance leads to the regularization operation (e.g., diagonal loading method); see \cite{cox1987robust,vorobyov2003robust,li2003robust}, Insight \ref{insight:regularization}, and Insight \ref{insight:unified-framework}.
+Therefore, in real-world operation, there is no need to consider the uncertainty in the steering vector; that is, the uncertainty set for the steering vector contains only a singleton:

+see \eqref{eq:W-def}.
 This trick greatly reduces the operational complexity of Algorithm \ref{algo:bf-doa}.
-However, the robustness against the uncertainties in the assumed steering vector and the estimated snapshot covariance remains. \stp \end{remark}
+However, the robustness against the uncertainties in the assumed steering vector and the estimated IPN covariance remains.
+If general $\cal U_a$ are preferred, refer to handling methods in, e.g., \cite{wu1999new,vorobyov2003robust,li2004doubly,lorenz2005robust,huang2023robust}. \stp \end{remark}

-\begin{remark}[Special Cases] When $\delta_1 \to \infty$ and $\delta_2 \to 0$, the resultant robust beamformer converges to the MUSIC method.
-If $\delta_1 = \delta_2 > 0$, the resultant robust beamformer becomes the conventional balanced diagonal-loading method; cf. \eqref{eq:dl-obj}. \stp \end{remark}